DedMoroz38/BirdVsDroneClassificationNN/README.md

-# 🐦‍⬛Bird vs 🚁Drone classification Convolutional NCural Network⚛️
+# 🐦‍⬛Bird vs 🚁Drone classification Convolutional Neural Network⚛️

 Being inspired buy building custom digit recognition nerural network, I thought that it would be cool to make it one step further and build a custom CNN.
 Objective stays the same – understand how it works under the hood!